Extinction

 American Extinction Part 1: Climate Conundrum

 Nowhere is more central to the subject of the Late Pleistocene extinctions than the Americas.
-It was based on the staggering losses of megafauna here that an American geoscientist, Paul Martin, proposed his theory that the first humans to enter the New World were responsible for the elimination of most large-bodied species through overhunting, also
+It was based on observing the staggering and abrupt losses of charismatic North American megafauna that a geoscientist, Paul Martin, proposed his theory that the first humans to enter the New World were responsible for the elimination of most large-bodied

 Archeology, Ecology, Extinction, Genetics, Geography, Paleoecology